 Many of the stones from the Roman fort at Binchester were used in the construction of what may be Britain’s oldest church at Escomb a mile to the west of Bishop Auckland.

-A pretty and somewhat humble looking building of Anglo-Saxon origin it has been described by the great architectural authority, Sir Nicholas Pevsner as ‘one of the most important and moving survivals of the architecture of the time of Bede’.
+A pretty and somewhat humble looking building of Anglo-Saxon origin it has been described by the great architectural authority, Nikolaus Pevsner as ‘one of the most important and moving survivals of the architecture of the time of Bede’.
 The early history of Escomb and why it should have survived is a mystery.

 Legend of the Pollard Brawn